ByteThisCode/Systems-Administration-Writeup/Shell_Scripting/README.md

 ### - cut
   * Allows you to cut parts of lines
   * -c - Produces for each input line an output line consisting only of the characters listed.
-Ex:   `cut -cPISITION [input_file]`
+Ex:   `cut -cPOSITION [input_file]`
+    ```
+    cut -c15 - Returns only the 15th character
+    cut -c8-30 - Returns the characters from the 8th to the 30th
+    cut -c-30 - Returns characters up to the 30th
+    cut -c8- - Returns the characters from the 8th onwards